A guide to writing the best personal statement for your college application (with template and examples!)

 7. Then, ask someone else to edit it too.

 We recommend asking a friend, counselor, or parent to read your personal statement before you submit the document.
 One more set of eyes will really help you get a second opinion on the tone, writing quality, and overall representation of who you are in your personal statement.

 8. Be brave, and hit that “submit” button on your personal statement!

 Finally, when everything is completed, click submit!
 Don’t hold back!
-Save that document in an easy-to-find folder on your computer.

 9. Remember, personal statements for your college app, can also be reused as scholarship essays.

+Oh yes we do.
 First, here are some excerpts of personal statements from members of our very own Going Merry team!

 Charlie Maynard, Going Merry CEO – wrote about what matters most to him and why, for his grad school application.

 - The open paragraph read: “Being open to new ideas and able to take advantage of opportunities is what is most important to me.
 The most extraordinary times in my life have come as a result of moments when I’ve seized opportunities.
 This has been evident in my educational life, my travels around the world and my professional career.”

 - This anchored the main topic of his essay.
 He then went on to explain examples.